-The IRS has an ongoing program of auditing tax-exempt obligations to determine whether, in the view of the IRS, interest on such tax-exempt obligations is includable in the gross income of the owners thereof for federal income tax purposes.
-Bond Counsel is not obligated to defend the beneficial owners regarding the tax-exempt status of the Series 2011A Bonds in the event of an audit examination by the IRS.
-Under current procedures, parties other than the Board and their appointed counsel, including the beneficial owners, would have little, if any, right to participate in the audit examination process.
-Moreover, because achieving judicial review in connection with an audit examination of tax-exempt bonds is difficult, obtaining an independent review of IRS positions with which the Board legitimately disagrees, may not be practicable.
-Any action of the IRS, including but not limited to selection of the Series 2011A Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues may affect the market price for, or the marketability of, the Series 2011A Bonds, and may cause the Board or the beneficial owners to incur significant expense.
+Bond Counsel's engagement with respect to the Series 2012A Bonds ends with the issuance of the Series 2012A Bonds, and, unless separately engaged, Bond Counsel is not obligated to defend the Board or the beneficial owners regarding the tax-exempt status of the Series 2012A Bonds in the event of an audit examination by the IRS.
+Under current procedures, parties other than the Board and its appointed counsel, including the beneficial owners, would have little, if any, right to participate in the audit examination process.
+Moreover, because achieving judicial review in connection with an audit examination of tax-exempt bonds is difficult, obtaining an independent review of IRS positions with which the Board legitimately disagrees may not be practicable.
+Any action of the Internal Revenue Service, including but not limited to selection of the Series 2012A Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues, may affect the market price for, or the marketability of, the Series 2012A Bonds, and may cause the Board or the beneficial owners to incur significant expense.